The image may not make sense at first glance, but it’s about to become crystal clear.

 And Jim said it best:

-A Common Problem: Too Much Info.
+The Big Problem: Too Much Information.

 There’s a claim that we’re exposed to 4,000 pieces of information per day in the form of ads, logos, the written word, and various other digital media.